liferay/lexicon-site/src/pages/docs/patterns/Forms/radio_check_toggle.md

 	</div>
 </div>

-Use radio when only one option can be selected.
+Use radio buttons when only one option can be selected.

 <div class="row">
 	<div class="dodont col-lg">